eguven/mobai/docs/rules_and_concepts.md

 1. the unit will attack its target if it can (further rules apply)
 2. chase until 1 is true

-If at any given turn the player loses vision of an enemy unit, _any player units currently chasing that unit will have their **target reset**_.
+If at any given turn the player loses vision of an enemy unit, _all player units currently chasing that enemy unit will have their **target reset**_.
 They will however retain their paths and continue along that route moving to the last known position of their targets.

 #### Mobile vs Immobile Units